marcelotto/panpipe/README.md

 ## Features

-- convenvient ways to call the `pandoc` functions from Elixir
+- convenient ways to call the `pandoc` functions from Elixir
 - Elixir structs for the [Pandoc AST] - a read and writeable Markdown AST
-- ways to traverse and transform the AST
+- ways to traverse and transform the AST via Elixir pattern matching (and pipes maybe)
 - ... everything you need to write [Pandoc filters] with Elixir